GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-25-09-boot-patch.md

 ## How to apply JSON Patch to ANY JPA entity
 1) You need to define Bean(s) with all the fields that you want to update in the entity, e.g:
+See [faq](#not-so-frequently-asked-questions-nsfaq) for the reasons we need to use Beans instead of applying the patch directly to the entity.

 ```java
 @Builder
 public record BookUpdateBean(